fb82/DTM/README.md

 The current requirement file has been tested on Ubuntu 24.04.

 ## Launch the demo
-To use with the base image pair example run from the terminal
+To use the demo with the default example image pair run from the terminal
 ```
 python ./demo.py
 ```